oidoid/nature-elsewhere/readme.md

 - config: a configuration, usually JSON imported from a local file.
 - dat: data.
 - doc: document, usually the Web global.
+Since `document` is a global, this abbreviation is useful for avoiding an accidental implicit dependency.
 - ev: event, usually from the Web API.
 - fn: function.
 - init: initialize, initial value.